moskalyk/uflo/README.md

 # binaural-bci-walkman
 Binaural audio agent for brain computer interfaces

+## buh why?
 ..
-Probably becuase I'd like to walk through nature with an adaptive stream of binaural beats for maximal perceptual learning interfacing.
+Probably becuase I'd like to walk through nature with an adaptive stream of binaural beats for maximal perceptual learning interfacing to tuned flow states.

+## Experimental Approach
+Hacking it

 ## Technologies Used
 - websockets